onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

-* Update Android recomplie guide for Unity 4.5.
+* Update Android recompile guide for Unity 4.5.
 * Rotation problem when playing full screen video on iOS.
 Now the layout can work perfectly.

 ---